stakach/stakach.github.io/chicken_door/wiring.md

 ## Failure modes

-There are two ways the door should can be configured depending on your primary use case
+There are two ways the door can be configured depending on your primary use case

 1. fallback auto - fall back to the light sensor if the computer fails
 1. fallback close - close the door if the computer fails